Lido lets you stake tokens from Ethereum and Polygon. Choose a network to start at lido.fi/#networks

 What is Lido?

-Lido is a liquid staking solution for Ethereum and Polygon.
+Lido is a liquid staking solution for Ethereum.
 It is backed by industry-leading staking providers such as Everstake, and others.
-One of the peculiarities of the Lido liquid staking is that it lets users stake their ETH and MATIC – without locking assets or maintaining infrastructure – while participating in DeFi, e.g., lending.
-Lido attempts to solve the problems associated with initial PoS staking, including illiquidity, immovability, and accessibility, making staked ETH and MATIC liquid and allowing for participation with any amount of tokens to improve the security of the Ethereum and Polygon networks respectively.
+One of the peculiarities of the Lido liquid staking is that it lets users stake their ETH – without locking assets or maintaining infrastructure – while participating in DeFi, e.g., lending.
+Lido attempts to solve the problems associated with initial PoS staking, including illiquidity, immovability, and accessibility, making staked ETH liquid and allowing for participation with any amount of tokens to improve the security of the Ethereum and Polygon networks respectively.

-When staking with Lido, users receive stETH or stMATIC tokens on a 1:1 basis representing their staked ETH or MATIC respectively. stETH and stMATIC balances can be used like regular tokens, and are updated on a daily basis to reflect your ETH or MATIC staking rewards.
+When staking with Lido, users receive stETH tokens on a 1:1 basis representing their staked ETH. stETH balances can be used like regular tokens, and are updated on a daily basis to reflect your ETH staking rewards.
 Rewards are updated on a daily basis each day at 12PM UTC.

 Learn more about Lido on the official website: